Work with any data

 The following image shows some elements of the standard Common Data Model tables.

 In Dataverse, tables are used to model and manage business data.
 To increase productivity, Dataverse includes a set of tables known as standard tables.
 These tables are designed, in accordance with best practices, to capture the most common concepts and scenarios within an organization.
 The standard tables adhere to Common Data Model.

 A set of tables that are commonly used across industries, such as User and Team, are included in Dataverse and referred to as standard tables.
 These out-of-the-box tables can also be customized, such as including additional columns.
 In addition, you can easily create your own custom tables in Dataverse.

 Columns define the individual data items that can be used to store data in a table.
 Fields are sometimes called attributes by developers.
-An table representing a course at a university might contain columns such as "Name," "Location," "Department," "Registered Students," and so on.
+A table representing a course at a university might contain columns such as "Name," "Location," "Department," "Registered Students," and so on.

-Columns might have different types of data such as strings, digital data, images, and files.
+Columns might have different types of data such as numerals, strings, digital data, images, and files.
 There's no need to keep relational and non-relational data separated artificially if it's part of the same business process or flow.
 Dataverse stores the data in the best storage type for the model created.

 Each of these columns can be associated with one of many data types supported by Dataverse.